GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/original vision doc.md

 ## 2.v.
 HV Age
 <div align="justify">
 The main goal of this tier is to reach the Moon.
-Many parts lead up to that including IV circuits, the Cleanroom, and the implosion compressor.
+Many parts lead up to that including IV circuits, the Cleanroom, Vacuum Freezer and Implosion Compressor.
+This tier used to be considerably longer than both MV and EV, but changes to those tiers have made the difference less significant.
+The Cleanroom is forced into progression before any of the new circuits can be crafted, a structure that is significantly bigger than what is required before it.
+However, the biggest craft in the tier is the combination of the NASA Workbench and the T1 Rocket, which are arguably the most difficult task of all up to this point, and also the most complicated recipes to go through before AE2 automation is available.

-The Distillation Tower and Oil Cracker also lead to more advanced oil (or benzene) setups.
+The Distillation Tower and Oil Cracker also lead to more advanced Oil or Benzene setups.
+The DT is especially powerful, as it unlocks many useful fluids that would previously be voided by the Distillery, but at a great cost in Stainless Steel, which means it's not feasible in early HV and requires both the materials, and the EBF processing type to build.
+The other big upgrade is the Large Chemical Reactor, much cheaper to craft after obtaining the first PTFE and extremely powerful for chemical automations.

 Major milestone:
 - PTFE and Large Chemical Reactors